Google Translate takes a dig at flat-Earth believers

 In the entirety of human history, nobody has ever fallen off the edge of a flat Earth, because the Earth is round.
-A small but stubborn group of holdouts still believe the Earth is flat, and it seems like someone on the Google Translate team wants to call them out.
+A small but stubborn group of holdouts still believe the Earth is flat, and while it seems like someone on the Google Translate team wants to call them out, Google says there's actually an error in the translation system.

 We spotted the translation anomaly on a Reddit thread dropped in the r/funny discussion group.
 When you ask Google Translate to translate "I am a flat-Earther" from English into French, it returns with "Je suis un fou."
 Translate that back to English again and you get "I'm a crazy person."